kstatelibraries/status.its.lib.k-state.edu/content/default/issues/2022-07-14-outage-in-data-center-for-phoenix.md

 ## Enter below issue description and subsequent updates if any
 ---
+Update 7/25/22 at 9:10PM
+Access has been restored to Phoenix.
+Please submit a ticket if you run into any issues.

 Updated 7/15/22 at 11:56AM:
 The cooling in the datacenter has recovered at this time.
 I am currently running the disk integrity checks as a precaution, and expect this to finish later this afternoon.